tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 named `LocationServiceProvider`, defined in the `contexts` folder.
 This is made available to our component when we put the components together in `App.tsx`.

-Finally, let's add an `onFinish` handler to specify the behavior when the submit button is pressed.
-It will and use the `postRaDecValues` method in our component.
+Finally, add an `onFinish` handler to specify the behavior when the submit button is pressed.
+It will use the `postRaDecValues` method in our component.
 Insert this code above the `return` statement defined above.

 Typescript
 : @@snip [RaDecInput.tsx](../../../../frontend/src/components/pages/RaDecInput.tsx) { #use-fetch }